carloluis/ssuggestor/README.md

 ## Description

-This Simple Suggestor package exports a single React component as the default export:
+This Simple Suggestor package provides a React component as default export:
 It handles clicks outside of DOM component in order to close the suggestion list.
 All pattern matches are highlighted.